Skip advert

 What is cruise control?

-Cruise control is a system that can control the speed of a car automatically.
-Most cruise control systems allow the driver to set a specific speed that the car will maintain without the need to use the accelerator pedal.
-It can be found on cars with an automatic or manual gearbox, although its functions are usually more limited in the latter.
+Cruise control is a system that maintains the speed of a car automatically.
+Using controls found on or behind the steering wheel, the driver can set a desired speed that the car will continue to follow without any use of the accelerator pedal.
+It’s found in cars with an automatic or manual gearbox, although its functions are usually more limited in the latter.
 Most electric cars also come with cruise control.

 Advertisement - Article continues below